AshwinkumarPillai/BugTracker/readme.md

 6. Watch updates on the bug via email notifications.
 7. Submit screen-shots and solution

 ## Features :

 1. Email Notification and verification. - NodeMailer
 2. JWT authentication. - jsonwebtoken

 ### Please report any bugs if you find any 😉.

+#### If you see commit stating "Minor bug fix", they are insignificat changes hence not much is specified in logs.